 Less Common Vaccine Reactions in Dogs

-Very rarely, dogs will have more serious adverse reactions to vaccines.
-If you think that your dog is having a serious adverse reaction to vaccination, contact us or your closest emergency vet immediately.
+Although very rare, some dogs may experience more severe adverse reactions to vaccines.
+If you think that your dog is having a serious reaction, contact us or your closest emergency vet immediately.

 1. Anaphylaxis